linear-protocol/linear-subgraph/docs/tutorial.md

 }
 ```

-Now we can run `npm run codegen` in the LiNEAR subgraph project to generate the schema definitions to `./generated/schema.ts` that can be used in the mapping files.
+Now we can run `yarn codegen` in the LiNEAR subgraph project to generate the schema definitions to `./generated/schema.ts` that can be used in the mapping files.

 ### Handle Events with AssemblyScript Mappings